Should I Take Creatine? Will Creatine Help Me Gain Muscle?

 Some lifters worry that creatine has affected their sleeping patterns/ability to have a good night sleep.

-But results are pretty low in terms of sleep deprivation.
+But results and studies show no correlation in terms of sleep deprivation.

 In fact, one study shows that if you have sleep deprevation, creatine can actually brighten your mood and make you feel more awake.